HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-3 Filters and Resonant Circuits.md

 Pi-networks (named because their schematic resembles the Greek letter π) and T-networks (shaped like the letter T) are common filter configurations that can also transform impedance while filtering.
 This dual functionality makes them essential in antenna tuners and amplifier output circuits.

+You'll see the shape if you squint at a circuit diagram—it really looks like the Greek letter π!

 ![Pi and T Networks](../images/pi-t-networks.svg)

 #### Common Filter Designs